What is an Eviction?

 3. When the appellant is unable to pay the costs of appeal, or file a bond as required, the appellant shall nevertheless be entitled to appeal by making strict proof of such inability by filing a pauper's affidavit within the same 5 days of judgment.

-A landlord may contest a pauper's affidavit on or before the fifth day after the
+n A landlord may contest a pauper's affidavit on or before the fifth day after the affidavit is filed.

 4. If the appeal papers are properly filed and the appeal bond is in place, the tenant may stay in the leased property until the case is determined by County Court.
 Note: If the eviction was for failure to pay rent, and a pauper's affidavit has been filed and approved, the tenant must deposit one month's rent within five days of the filing of the affidavit with the County Clerk.
 If this is not done, the tenant may be removed from the leased property prior to the trial in County Court.